elliotwutingfeng/NUSCSMODS/_posts/CS3237/2020-10-28-cs3237-lecture-11-serial-interfaces.md

 ## Serial Interace:I2C
 - Syncrhonous
 - Follows the clk data
+- Both master and slave can send data
 - There are multiple slaves, address bits define which slave to communcate to
 - Read write bit: Show if the master wants to request or send data
 - All the slaves will look at the address and see ifits matches it address